Ecalzo/ecalzo.github.io/_posts/2020-6-24-Templated-SQL-With-Jinja.md

 title: Templated SQL with Jinja
 ---

-In data warehousing, we often encounter repetetive processes that can benefit from templating.
+In data warehousing, we often encounter repetitive processes that can benefit from templating.
 This is a simple example of creating a `COPY INTO` statement using some JSON.

 {% highlight jinja %}
 {% raw %}